Compete to the beat: Tunes take athletes to the top

 Karageorghis, who describes music as “like is a legal drug for athletes” says its benefits lie predominantly in what he calls its psycho-acoustic properties.

-“Music can have either a stimulative or a sedative effect, depending on its psycho-acoustic properties,” he said in an interview during the London 2012 Olympics.
+“Music can have either a stimulative or a sedative effect, depending on its psycho-acoustic properties,” he said in a interview during the London 2012 Olympics.

 It’s not just noise.
 A large body of scientific evidence points to the effects of music on ease of movement, perception of exertion and even on oxygen efficiency during sport.